Visual-Testing-for-Android-Apps/backend/README.md

 # 6. Versioning Strategy

-Moving forward, this repository will use a versioning strategy of the Major.Minor.Patch format.
+Moving forward, this repository will use a [Semantic Versioning](https://semver.org/) strategy of the Major.Minor.Patch format.
 A Git Tag of the new version **must** be included with each merge into the `develop` and `master` branch following a pull request.
 The merge of this iteration of the README will initiate V1.0.0.

 ## 6.1.
 Major Change

-A major change is one that is defined as causing a breaking change to the backend that will not be backwards compatible with previous versions.
-For example, someone working with V4 deployment cannot assume that they can use all of the features of the V1, V2 or V3 deployments, or that V5 would be a drop in replacement.
-This generally happens via removing functionality or changing funamental core concepts on how the code should work, disrupting the usual processes. **All major changes must be compatible with frontend integration.** The major version number should be incremented by 1 and the minor and patch version numbers should be reset to 0 with the merge following the pull request of the major change.
+A major change is one that is defined as causing a breaking change to the backend.
+This generally happens via removing functionality or changing funamental core concepts on how the code should work, disrupting the usual processes.
+The major version number should be incremented by 1 and the minor and patch version numbers should be reset to 0 with the merge following the pull request of the major change.

 #### **Example** <!-- omit in toc -->